sorengoyal/var-bets/README.md

 | Backend API | `apps/api` | 3000 | NestJS + TypeORM + PostgreSQL |
 | Consumer UI | `apps/consumer-web` | 3001 | Next.js + Phantom Wallet |

 **TxLINE stream is mocked** via `apps/mock-service` — a virtual clock replays pre-recorded fixture and score events.
-This lets us **reset and replay** the full VAR lifecycle (goal → review → decision → payout) on demand for demo purposes.
+The original score stream for the Argentina Vs Egypt was missing a "goal" event which was needed for our demo.
+The mock service lets us **reset and replay** the full VAR lifecycle (goal → review → decision → payout) on demand for demo purposes.

 The backend polls the mock service every 10 seconds, creating pools on goal events and resolving them on VAR decisions.
 Real-time updates flow to the frontend via Socket.IO (`poolUpdated`, `payoutExecuted`).